-Submission point Submitter Support Oppose Decision requested Reasons Recommendatio n Section of this report where the submissio n point is addressed Act 2015.
-The purpose of the Hazardous Substances New Organisms Act is to protect the environment, and the health and safety of people and communities, by preventing or managing the adverse effects of hazardous substances and new organisms.
+Submission Submitter point Support Oppose Decision requested Reasons Recommendatio n Section of this report where the submissio n point is addressed Act 2015.The purpose of the Hazardous Substances New Organisms Act is to protect the environment, and the health and safety of people and communities, by preventing or managing the adverse effects of hazardous substances and new organisms.
 The Hazardous Substances New Organisms Act covers a range of matters including: site and building requirements for where a hazardous substance may be used, including requirements for storage and primarily requiring primary and secondary containment; the safe transportation of hazardous substances; emergency management requirements in relation to the substance in the event of a spill or other emergency; and how the substance may be disposed of.
-The Health and Safety At Work Act 2015 provides a framework to secure the health and safety of works and workplace use of hazardous substances.
-The Resource Legislation Amendment Act 2017 followed the decision of the Independent Hearing Panel on the Christchurch Replacement District Plan.
-That decision was to reject Christchurch City Council's hazardous substance controls (which were based on an activity status table (AST) approach and to only retain controls relating to hazardous substances in close proximity to the National Grid.
-The Ministry for the Environment considers that in most cases the Hazardous Substances New Organisms Act and the Health and Safety At Work Act 2015 controls will be adequate to avoid, remedy or mitigate adverse environmental effects of hazardous substances and that RMA controls may be used if existing HSNO or Work safe controls are not adequate to address the environmental effects of hazardous substances in any effects of hazardous substances in any particularly case.
-The submitter strongly

-Submission point Submitter Support Oppose Decision requested Recommendatio n Section of this report where the submissio n point is addressed supports the Ministry for the Environment's position in this regard.
+Submission point Submitter Support Oppose Decision requested Reasons Recommendatio n Section of this report where the submissio n point is supports the Ministry for the Environment's position in this regard.
 The submitter seeks that any proposed controls around hazardous substances do not duplicate those controls addressed under other legislation.
 Any duplication is considered unnecessary and inefficient.
 The section 32 report for Hazardous Substances acknowledges the removal of Council's functions in regards to hazardous substances and recognizes the "Resource Management Plans should not be in conflict with HSNO requirements and should not repeat them".
 The report further recognizes that "rationale for a higher level of protection through additional land use controls under the Act may be appropriate for substances both controlled by the Hazardous Substances New Organisms Act or for issues which are not within the scope of the Hazardous Substances New Organisms Act, such as reverse sensitivity".
-However there is a significant disconnect between the overview and purpose sections of the Section 32 Report and the regulatory provisions in the Proposed District Plan.
+However there is a significant disconnect between the overview and purpose section of the Section 32 Report and the regulatory provisions in the Proposed District Plan.
 As an example, in regard to service stations the Section 32 Report concludes that, "the controlled activity status has been assigned to the storage and retail sale of fuel within service stations above a certain level in some zones to recognize that these substances are well managed through standards and industry practice.
 However, above these thresholds, the opportunity to consider potential adverse effects on the surrounding environment is considered.
-No rational/analysis is provided within the section 32 report to justify why specific volume thresholds apply to service stations or why the opportunity to consider potential adverse effects on the surrounding environment is considered not surrounding environment is considered reasonable if quantities are above those limits. volume thresholds apply to service stations or why the opportunity to consider potential adverse effects on the surrounding environment is considered reasonable if
+No rational/analysis is provided within the section 32 report to justify why specific volume thresholds apply to service stations or why the opportunity to consider potential adverse effects on the surrounding environment is considered reasonable if quantities are above those limits.
+The Section 32 Report does not provide addressed